LCDR Tiger class

-During 1859–60 the LCDR board considered the need for new locomotives to operate lines then under construction.
+Between 1859 and 1860, the LCDR board considered the need for new locomotives to operate lines then under construction.
 After consultation with various engineers, including Charles Patrick Stewart (of Sharp, Stewart and Company), Robert Sinclair (of the Eastern Counties Railway) and Crampton, they decided upon forty new locomotives: eight first class fast locomotives, seventeen general purpose passenger locomotives, and fifteen goods locomotives.
 After discussion with William Martley, the quantities needed for the two passenger types were revised to 5 and 24 respectively.
 Tenders were sought, and these were considered in July 1860, when orders were placed with several firms for what were to become the Echo, Tiger and Acis classes.